JKDos/SpamTheScam/README.md

-# SpamTheScam
+# ScamTheScam
-A script to spam scammers with - (Formally known as ScamTheScam)
+Some scams to scam scammers with

 It's an odd name, but hear this out.